 Effective Bible Study Methods

 SWEET Bible Study Method

-This Bible study is a great way to help you process what you read and jump start your spiritual growth.
+This Bible study method is a great first step to growing in faith for new believers.
 This simple acronym helps reminds us of Psalm 34:8.

 “Taste and see that the Lord is good; blessed is the one who takes refuge in him.”

 Read the Scripture verse(s) twice.
 The more times you slowly read a verse or passage, the more you’ll notice about the verse.

 E- Examine the text

 Search the Scripture for actions of God, commands of God, truths about God’s character, how we’re to live, or other important components of these verses.